Panos61/spotify-lite/README.md

 ### Code documentation

-At first, user is required to login.
-Basically, that means that he must be redirected to a page in which he/she must agree with the possible use of his/her content by third-party apps.
+At first, the user is required to login meaning that the user must be redirected to a page in which he/she must agree with the possible use of his/her content by third-party apps.
 ``` typescript
 export const loginUrl = `${authEndpoint}?client_id=${clientId}&redirect_uri=${redirectUri}&scope=${scopes.join(
 	'%20'
 )}&response_type=token&show_dialog=true`;
 ```
-By clicking the Agree button, Spotify API returns an uri which contains contains the access_key, type of token and expires_in values.
+By clicking the Agree button, Spotify API returns an uri which contains the access_key, type of token and expires_in values.
 We cut and take these values from the uri and we store them at Firebase DB.
 The access_key value is important in order to be authorized during every Spotify API call afterwards.

 ```typescript
 // Get access_token part from the url.